PEACE & JUSTICE

 The promoter assists with study and social analysis relevant to global, national, and local issues; calls congregation members to action on behalf of justice issues; and supports congregation justice committees.

-Congregation justice groups included the Faith and Resistance Working Group, Alternative Investment Advisory Committee, Restorative Justice Committee, and the AntiRacism Transformation Team.
+Congregation justice groups include the Faith and Resistance Working Group, Alternative Investment Advisory Committee, Restorative Justice Committee, and the AntiRacism Transformation Team.

 She can be contacted at